 The North American Menopause Society is the professional organization of caregivers who have undergone study and training to care particularly for women in peri-menopause and beyond.
 NAMS maintains a referral service of physicians and caregivers who belong to their organization.
-Clinicians with the credential of NCMP -- NAMS Certified Menopause Practitioner -- have demonstrated special competency in the field of menopause.
+Clinicians with the credential of NCMP—NAMS Certified Menopause Practitioner—have demonstrated special competency in the field of menopause.
 You can use their online referral service to find someone in your area.

 If you have had kids, you probably have an Ob/Gyn on your healthcare team already.
 If you haven't had kids, and you are having pain with intercourse or other difficulties with vulvo-vaginal tissues or with your pelvic organs, you may wish to ask your doctor for a referral to one of these specialists.
-The American Congress of Obstetricians and Gynecologists maintain a Web listing of these specialists in your area.
+The American Congress of Obstetricians and Gynecologists maintains a web listing of these specialists in your area.

 Some physical therapists specialize in vulvo-vaginal and pelvic therapies, helpful in treating a number of conditions that can inhibit your sex life as you age.
-Your local Ob/Gyn will know the nearest specialists in your area, or contact the American Physical Therapy Association for a referral to a therapist trained in women's health:
+Your local Ob/Gyn will know the nearest specialists in your area, or contact the American Physical Therapy Association for a referral to a therapist trained in women's health.

 A woman's libido is affected by her psyche and by social pressures as well as by her physicality.
 All three of these influences change as we age.
 Psychological counseling can be especially helpful for couples working to reestablish closeness in their relationships.
-It can help a woman manage the aftereffects of sexual trauma.
+It can help a woman manage the after-effects of sexual trauma.
 It can help in the management of chronic stress, anxiety, depression and pain, all of which can hurt our sexuality.
-To find a therapist near you, you might ask your family doctor, or contact the American Board of Couple and Family Psychology (919-537-8031).
+To find a therapist near you, you might ask your family doctor, or contact the American Board of Couple and Family Psychology at (919-537-8031).

 Aging can really play havoc with a couple's sexuality.
 When that happens, a counselor or therapist who specializes in sexual and relationship problems can save us years of pain, miscommunication, and frustration.
 Sex therapists begin by helping couples understand the role of intimacy in their lives, and normal sexual functioning at any age.
 Therapists help people gain and share a deeper understanding of their sexual identities and beliefs, which also change as we age.
 Couples emerge from counseling better understanding the role of intimacy and attachment in their relationships, and how their verbal and non-verbal communication affects them.
-You can ask your doctor for a referral, or find a nearby therapist here through the American Association of Sex Educators, Counselors, and Therapists (ASSECT).
+You can ask your doctor for a referral, or find a nearby therapist here through the American Association of Sex Educators, Counselors, and Therapists.